Your Support

 -It sounds to cliche, but life really is short when you put it in perspective.
 If you have something you want to accomplish, do it.

--Live with… Continue Reading »
+-Live with no regrets. … Continue Reading »

 To My Seventeen-Year-Old Self, Who Is About To Leave School